 Pet Activity Tracker For Your Dog

-Thinking of buying a tracker for your dog?
+Thinking of buying a pet activity tracker for your dog?
 Here is some information that may help you make the right decision.

 What Is A Pet Tracker?

 A pet tracker is an electronic device that is located on a pet collar (or is part of the collar itself).
 It is used for two main purposes.

 i) To locate your pet when it is out in the open.

 ii) To track your pet’s daily activity.
 Like walking distance, sleep patterns, play levels, and many others.
 (Like a human fitness tracker such as a Fitbit.)